john-itcsolutions/cheirrs/README.md

 `sudo apt install docker-compose`

-The docker-based development on this project is adapted from the code in:
+The docker-based development on this project is partly adapted from the code in:

-https://github.com/cyber-republic/elastos-smartweb-service  (smartweb-server, providing blockchain access, containerised by ITCSA)
+https://github.com/cyber-republic/elastos-smartweb-service  (smartweb-server, providing blockchain access, containerised by ITOTCCA)

 and